Genusbiz/docs/terminology.md

 ## Genus Apps for desktop

 Genus Apps' client (runtime/executable) for desktop devices, like Windows 10 on laptops or personal computers (PCs).
+Genus Apps for desktop is also called Genus Desktop.

 ## Genus Apps for web

 Genus Apps' client (runtime/executable) for web browsers.
+Genus Apps for web is also called Genus Web.

 ## Genus Services